envisioning/vocab/vocab/Biocomputer.md

 ---
 category: BIO, ARCH
+generality:
+- 0.75
+- 0.725
+- 0.7
+- 0.675
+- 0.65
+- 0.625
+- 0.6
 slug: biocomputer
 summary: Computational system that uses biological molecules, such as DNA and proteins, to perform data processing and storage tasks.
 title: Biocomputer
 ---